chaukhoa97/portfolio-v2/docs/General Web/performance.md

 ### [Largest Contentful Paint (LCP)](https://web.dev/lcp/)

-**LCP** measures the **loading performance** of a web page.
-To be specific, it measures the time it takes to get the largest element on the page visible within the viewport.
+**LCP** measures the **loading performance**.
+It measures the time it takes to get the largest element on the page visible within the viewport.
 This could be a large text block, video, or image that takes up the primary real estate on the page.

-Improve **LCP** by: Optimized image component or even before delivered, lazy loading.
+Improve **LCP** by: [Optimized images](./image.md), lazy loading.
 [Read more](https://web.dev/optimize-lcp/)

 :::caution
 This is not **First Contentful Paint (FCP)**, which measures the time from when the page begins to load to when the first element is rendered on screen.